header logo

 Centre-back Sven Botman played fairly normally at Newcastle

-However, he kept a clean sheet a total of 13 times, resulting in being the eighth-highest scoring defender in the league, surpassing the likes of Pervis Estupinan, Luke Shaw, and Andy Robertson, among others.
-He has served as the captain of the Netherlands at the under-21 level and received his first call-up to the senior Netherlands squad in November 2020.
-Additionally, in October 2022, Botman was named in the preliminary squad for the 2022 FIFA World Cup.
+However, he kept a total of 13 clean sheets, making him the eighth-highest-scoring defender in the league, surpassing notable players such as Pervis Estupiñán, Luke Shaw, and Andy Robertson.
+He captained the Netherlands at the under-21 level and earned his first call-up to the senior national team in November 2020.
+In October 2022, Botman was included in the preliminary squad for the FIFA World Cup.

 The talent is there but Issa Kabore is still underrated